jameseh96/pdu/README.md

         print(f"{timestamp} : {value}")
 ```

+#### Filtering time series

-Additionally, if only a subset of the time series are desired, `pyprometheus` can filter them based on label values, and avoid parsing unneeded series at all:
+If only a subset of the time series are desired, `pyprometheus` can filter them based on label values, and avoid parsing unneeded series at all:

 ```
 for series in data.filter({"__name__":"sysproc_page_faults_raw"}):